janet-dev/code-culture-club/README.md

 # code-culture-club
-Code First Girls Project - Digital Culture Magazine
+Digital Culture Magazine
 <br><br>
-Ana, Janet, Kemer and Niamh - we are coders on the Code First Girls: Kickstarter Web Development course, who have formed the 'code culture club' for our team project.
+Ana, Janet, Kemer and Niamh - we are coders who have formed the 'code culture club' for our team project.
 <br><br>
 'code culture club' is a monthly online publication showcasing lesser known aspects of